charlesbrandt/public/system/editors/emacs/emacs.md

 ## Installation

 Some systems come with emacs already installed.
 This is rare.
-Usually you'll need to install the editor.
+Usually you'll need to install it.
 On linux systems, it's available through your package manager.
 For example:

     sudo apt-get install emacs emacs-goodies-el